vercel/next.js/examples/with-firebase-client-side/README.md

 # With Firebase Client-Side

-This is a simple set up for Firebase on the client side.
-All client side, so no custom server.
+This is a simple set up for Firebase for client side applications.

-The firebase app is initialized in `firebase/clientApp.js`.
-You'll need to `import firebase from '<path>/firebase/clientApp'` to use the initialized app.
-It also uses React Context API to provide user state.
+The firebase app is initialized in `firebase/clientApp.js`, to use you just have to import it anywhere in the app

+The React Context API is used to provide user state.

 ## Deploy your own